 Conserving species in their natural habitats requires a strategic approach to succeed.
 One of these is to ensure the adequate conservation of habitats where many of our plants and animals live.
 Rare and fragile species such as the corncrake and the blue cornflower were found all over the country 50 years ago but now have almost disappeared, the demise of these species is linked to change in agricultural practices.
 To succeed, in conserving our native species we need the support of landowners and people who use or visit the land.

 Ireland aims to conserve habitats and species, through designation of conservation areas.
-This is required of us under European law and our own national laws.
+This is required of us under European and national legislation.
 The National Parks & Wildlife Service (NPWS) is responsible for the designation of conservation sites in Ireland.
-The NPWS works with farmers, other landowners and users and national and local authorities, trying to achieve the best balance between farming and land-use on the one hand, and requirements for conserving nature in these selected areas, on the other.
+The NPWS works with farmers, other landowners and users, and national and local authorities, trying to achieve the best balance possible between farming and land-use on the one hand, and requirements for conserving nature in these selected areas, on the other.